star3am/hashiqube/README.md

 In essence Hashiqube is a Docker Container (by default) or a Virtual Machine.

+Hashiqube has a Docker Daemon inside meaning we can run docker containers / pods inside Hashiqube using Kubernetes or Nomad or Docker run.

-Hashiqube has a Docker Daemon inside.
-And it runs on your local laptop or a cloud instance.
+Hashiqube runs on your local laptop, PC or a cloud instance.

 Hashiqube runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more, See [__Hashiqube Integrations__](/?id=hashiqube-integrations)